 Starting about 5 – 6 TYA, pre-historians are able to supplement their archaeological and genetic evidence with linguistic analysis.
 Grossly speaking, languages have phylogenies much like species.
 As the speakers of a language become diffuse and isolated, their dialects “speciate” into distinct but related languages.
 By studying similarities in words and grammar, linguists are able to trace today’s large language families to their theoretical ancestral mother tongues.
 There are thousands of languages today, as there surely were in the Neolithic.
 However, most living languages are classified into fewer than ten major language families.
 This suggests that most Neolithic languages are now extinct, while about ten of them were successful enough to spread throughout the world.
 These dominant proto languages were largely associated with successful farming / ranching cultures, which had much greater capacity for large-scale influence than hunter-gatherer societies.
 26

 There is more than one way to measure the size or success of a language family.
-Today’s largest by the number of languages is the Niger-Congo family.
-There are over 1,000 living languages in this family, all concentrated in sub-Saharan Africa.
+There are over 1,000 living languages in the Niger-Congo family, all concentrated in sub-Saharan Africa.
 The proto-Niger-Congo language originated with yam farmers in western Africa.
 27 The continent’s lingering diversity reflects the fact that sub-Saharan Africa was never subsumed by a major empire.
-A billion people speak the world’s single largest language, Mandarin, or a related Sino-Tibetan language.
-This entire family can be traced back 6,000 years to the eastern Himalayas, 28 and its spread was associated with millet agriculture.
+A billion people speak the world’s largest single language, Mandarin, or a closely related tongue.
+This Sino-Tibetan family can be traced back 6,000 years to the eastern Himalayas, 28 and its spread was associated with millet agriculture.
 29 Other major language families include Afro-Asiatic (Arabic and its relatives) and Austronesian, which spread from Taiwan to all the South Pacific islands in the last 5,000 years.

 As measured by the number of speakers, number of countries, or land area, the Indo-European language family is by far the largest.
 It is also the most widely studied, as it was the first language family to be recognized.
 30 As its name suggests, this family was already spread far and wide before globalization, from Western Europe to India.
 The number of languages in this family is now relatively small, only about 100, due to persistent contact among Eurasians.
 They include English, Spanish, Hindi, Portuguese, Bengali, Russian, and French – seven of today’s ten most populous languages.
 31